 The plant was sold to the Simpson Electric Co., a division of American Gage & Machine Co., in 1959.
 Elgin American continued production in part of the building until closing in the early 1960s.
 In 1968, Katy Industries was created as a holding company for a railroad.
 In 1969 Katy merged with American Gage & Machine Co.
 Through aggressive buying and merging, Katy soon became a giant multinational diversified conglomerate.
 Katy moved its headquarters into this building in 1970, where it would remain until 1994, when it moved to Denver.

 In the 1970s, Simpson Electric Co. was the world’s largest manufacturer of electronic measuring instruments and test equipment, employing 800 people in Elgin.
 By the mid-1980s, however, Simpson’s sales performance was faltering.
 In 1985, the Lac Du Flambeau Indian Tribe was able to acquire the firm from Katy Industries.
 Simpson’s fortunes continued to decline, and by the 1990s it was operating in debt.
 In the 1990s the Tribe explored the possibility of converting the Elgin plant to a casino or a mega-bingo facility.
-However, the political climate in Illinois was not receptive to the plan, and federal and city hurdles would also have to be overcome, so the idea was abandoned.
+However, the political climate in Illinois was not receptive to the plan, so the idea was abandoned.

-The building was for sale since about 2002.
+The building was put up for sale in 2002.
 In 2003 the Tribe voted to retain ownership of Simpson, but move its Elgin operations to its reservation in Wisconsin.
 The plant, at the corner of Slade St. and Dundee Avenue, was closed and vacated in 2006 and the building was torn down in the summer of 2011.
 The land remains vacant.

 The Civil War cannons at the Elgin Academy Civil War memorial have been put back on the monument after 25 years in storage.